CalvinChanCan/covey.town/DESIGN.md

 The major additions we made were to assign a public room channel to the town, a list of private channels between two players, a list of channels that a player has with the help bot.
 Some changes we made were to generate a chat token as soon as a player is connecting to the town.
 This also allows us to clean up the private channels and help channels when a room is deleted.

 ### `CoveyTownRequestHandlers.ts` and `towns.ts`
 The major changes to the `CoveyTownRequestHandlers.ts` was to integrate the chat to a town more seamlessly.
 When a town is created, we simultaneously create a new public town channel for players to communicate in.
 Similarly, when the town's friendly name is updated or if the channel is deleted, we also delete the channel.
+Towns, we added the additional routes `/chat` and `/help` to support the creation of the new chat chnanels, one between users and another between a user and a bot.

 Other handlers we added were to create a private channel for private messaging between two players and creating a channel with a player and a help bot.